With Europe’s largest collection of tree ferns and Ireland’s largest palm tree at 14m, Kells Bay Gardens is a must for nature lovers.

 The gardens themselves cover just over 17 hectares with a large collection of sub-tropical plants.
 You’d be very tempted to pop on your explorer’s hat.

-The Primeval Forest towards the beginning of the red walk is particularly spectacular.
-Many of the ferns were planted in the mid-19thcentury after being brought over from Australia.
+The Primeval Forest towards the beginning of the red walk is particularly spectacular and a fun day out for the family can definitely be had!
+Many of the ferns were planted in the mid-19thcentury after being brought over from Australia and are thriving today.

 There are many options to take good photographs and many winding routes to take (make sure you get a shot near the waterfall!)

-We felt that Gleninchaquin Park was better in terms of value for money.
+We felt that Gleninchaquin Park was better in terms of value for money but the family package is pretty decent!
 There’s no OAP or student fee into Kells Bay Gardens and that you could easily spend at least 7+ hours in Gleninchaquin.
 That being said, it is worth seeing if you’re in the area, especially if you have a particular interest in botany.

-Nearby Kells Bay also offer a great spot if you’re looking to have a break on the beach!
+Nearby Kells Bay also offers a great spot if you’re looking to have a break on the beach!

 How to get there: